 Introduction

-Responsibilities of a Student Organization
+Responsibilities of a Student Organization3

-Advisor Roles 4
+Advisor Roles4

 Responsibilities of an Advisor6

 Getting Started with RamConnect7

 Liability Concerns

-Advisor Tips
+Advisor Tips9

 Additional Resources for Advisors10

 Student Organization Advisor Development11

+Office of Student Leadership and Involvement11

-Contact Information
+Contact Information13

 This Resource Guide is not meant to be totally inclusive or applicable to every organization, but it may serve as a guide when determining the role that you will play.
 The purpose of this guide is to help Advisors navigate the resources available to them.
 It is a collection of best practices in the field of higher education; however, it is not a magical formula for guaranteed success.
 The contents should enhance the Advisor's effectiveness, rapport with students, and overall enjoyment of the advising experience.